cespare/grb/README.md

+# This project is archived

+In the years since I created grb, the pure-Go alternatives to the cgo bits of the standard library have improved and `-trimpath` has been added.
+Using cross-compiled builds in production is therefore more reasonable, and the need for grb has lessened.
+Additionally, grb was created before modules and hasn't been updated to accomodate a non-GOPATH world.
+Therefore, I have archived this project and will not be updating it in the future.

+---

 # grb (Go Remote Build)

 grb is a remote build server for Go packages.
 It's useful as an alternative to cross-compiling, particularly